The AAAI-20 Workshop on Intelligent Process Automation

 All submissions should be formatted in the AAAI-20 style and will be peer-reviewed by multiple reviewers.
 The authors' identities must be concealed to enable double-blind peer-review, and all the conflicts of interests must be declared in advance.
 The accepted papers will be published on arXiv.org and they will be included in a non-archival workshop proceedings (which does not prevent the authors from submitting them to other venues in the future).
 Blue Prism will sponsor a Best Paper Award of $1000.
 It will be selected from the accepted papers by a committee consisting of both academic and industrial experts.

-- November 8th 2019: Abstract submission due
+November 8th 2019EXTENDED to November 15th 2019: Abstract submission due

-- November 15th 2019: Full paper submission due
+- November 15th 2019: Full paper submission due (HARD DEADLINE, no extension)

-- December 4th 2019: Notification of acceptance/rejection
+December 4th 2019EXTENDED to December 6th 2019: Notification of acceptance/rejection

 - December 13th 2019: AAAI-20 early registration deadline